kilpkonn/msc-thesis/main.typ

 They state that the using a model for ordering the suggestions is especially useful in dynamically typed languages as it is otherwise rather hard to order suggestions.
 Although the Rust language has strong type system we still suffer from prioritizing different terms that have the same type.

-In addition to ordering the analytically created suggestions machine learning models can be used to generate code itself.
+In addition to ordering the analytically created suggestions, machine learning models can be used to generate code itself.
-For example in @pre-trained-llm-code-gen they introduce a model that can generate code for up to 23 different programming languages.
+Such models generate code for many different programming languages @pre-trained-llm-code-gen.
-The general flow is that when the user has written the function signature and maybe some human-readable documentation for the function they can prompt the model to generate the body for the function.
+The general flow is that first the user writes the function signature and maybe some human-readable documentation, and then prompts the model to generate the body of the function.
-This is very different from ordering suggestions as the suggested code usually has many tokens in whilst the classical approach is usually limited to on or sometimes very few tokens.
+This is very different from ordering suggestions as the suggested code usually has many tokens in whilst the classical approach is usually limited to one or sometimes very few tokens.
-This is also different from what we are doing with the term search.
-In the case of term search we only try to produce code that some contributes towards the parent term of correct type.
+This is also different from what we are doing with the term search: we only try to produce code that contributes towards the parent term of correct type.
-However, language models can also generate code that do not contribute towards finding the goal type.
+However, language models can also generate code where term search fails.
 Let's look at the example for the `ripgrep`#cite-footnote("GitHub ripgrep repository", "2024-04-06", "https://web.archive.org/web/20240410184204/https://github.com/BurntSushi/ripgrep/blob/6ebebb2aaa9991694aed10b944cf2e8196811e1c/crates/core/flags/hiargs.rs#L584") crate shown in @rust-builder.
 #figure(
 sourcecode()[```rs